 This includes three Wellington College International Schools in China.
 Our International Schools in Tianjin, Shanghai, and Hangzhou provide pupils with an excellent education based on the same ethos and identity which characterises a Wellington education here in the UK.

-Wellington also provides support and has a close association with two Huili schools China.
+Wellington also provides support and has a close association with two Huili schools in China.
 The schools in Shanghai and Hangzhou offer a high-quality bilingual education following the Chinese National Curriculum and the Wellington approach to holistic education.

 We were delighted to see our first international school open in Thailand.
 Wellington College International Bangkok is the latest partnership in our expanding global family.